 Associate Professor, Alghero School of Design

-Nicolò is currently engaged in a new exciting project about visualizing a codex from the begining of the 14th century
+After organizating and chairing the second edition of the international design conference 2CO_COmmunicating Complexity, Tenerife, Canary islands, Spain, November 2017, Nicolò is currently engaged in a new exciting project about visualizing the 'Statuti Sassaresi' a codex from the beginning of the 14th century